Your Maternity Leave is Over…How to Survive Going Back to Work!

 3. Ease Your Way In…

-Once you start work, you’ll go from spending 24/7 with your cutie to seeing them much less during the week.
+Once you start work, you’ll go from spending 24/7 with your cutie to seeing them much less during the week if you are working out of the house.
 My son went to bed quite early at 6pm, so had I kept my pre-baby hours I would have never have seen him.
 I changed my working hours so I could be home to spend time with him and I also talked to my boss about working from home once per week so I could enjoy my lunch and breaks with him.
+Given these are COVID times, you may be working from home exclusively, so it will be important to discuss what is possible with your employer and not possible pending your childcare situation.
 Make sure to discuss the flexibility you are seeking with your boss/team before going back to work so that it is figured out well before you start!
+After my second maternity leave, I completely changed up my work life and left my full-time job to run League of Moms and also do some consulting which is completely from home!
+It was a big risk BUT worth it for me!

 It will take time to adjust to your #workingmom life so make it a little easy on yourself and outsource what you can!
 From cleaning services to meal & grocery delivery services such as Fresh City Farms and Marble Meals.